thatjeeb/CancelableActionButton/README.md

 # Cancelable Action Button

-The Cancellable Action Button is a React component available to use in any React projects.
+The Cancelable Action Button is a React component available to use in any React projects.
 Its purpose is to allow a user to cancel an action they've just initiated for a short amount of time, before the action is carried out.

 It serves a similar purpose to an "Are You Sure?" confirmation dialog after a user initiates an action, but with a different execution.